 - Make the form interesting.

 Instead of asking the customer to type in information, have a form where they can click on relevant information that pertains to them.
-For example, if you need date of birth, include a form where they click on their date of birth on a calendar.
+For example, if you need a date of birth, include a form where they click on their date of birth on a calendar.

 Is your form optimized?
 Or is it a contributing factor to your cart abandonment rates?